Arts Nunawading Inc. supports and promotes the cultural, performing and visual arts throughout the City of Whitehorse.

-Funds raised are also dispersed to Arts Nunawading Inc. member groups to assist with their artistic pursuits and support the Dick Lack Scholarship.
+Funds raised are also dispersed to Arts Nunawading Inc. member groups to assist with their artistic pursuits.

 Arts Nunawading Inc. is a not-for-profit organisation.
 Established in 1964 by local art groups, it has many members today with a wide range of artistic endeavours.

 Arts Nunawading Inc's objective is to aid in the understanding, dissemination, participation and promotion of the Arts throughout the City of Whitehorse.

 Arts Nunawading Inc. raises funds primarily by managing the Nunawading Market.

 Funds raised through Nunawading Market are distributed to our Member groups to provide financial assistance to support local community events, the purchase of items of equipment or special needs requests.